marlene32100/nordicGlamping/README.md

 I used also Jasmine to write tests for the contact form validation.
 You can view my tests here: [Jasmine Testing Scripts](testing/scripts) and [Jasmine Testing Specs](testing/specs).
 I had to fix further the validation code because when applied to the form didn't perform always as expected.
 So I added manual testing until the code worked out as I wanted.

+In the beginning, I wanted to show a fade in effect when the content was visible in the viewport.
+To achieve that, I wrote a code that takes as parameter the height of the viewport in relation to the height of the content.

+I was expecting the content to fade just once, but it turned out that the content was fading all the time whenever a scroll was detected.

+To reach a similar intent without spending too much time, I simply added a JQuery fadeIn effect with a delay; in this way the content now fades in after the first scroll, one after another, from the first section to the last.

+It is not what I initially wanted to, but the effect is smooth and nice.

+Anyway, I would like to implement the code I had in mind in the beginning on a future release.

+I had a problem also with info windows.
+My code opened one info window at a time, but the content displayed inside was always the same repeated for all the locations.
+Basically, my code took the informations only from the last object in the array "locations".

+I asked help to the Tutor Service of Code Institute and Stephen Moody kindly suggested to read the article at this [page](https://www.tutsmake.com/add-show-multiple-markers-pins-on-google-map/).
+I then created a new variable where I set all the info window contents, so that each content had the same index of the relative location in the variable "locations".
+At this point, it was easy to link the two.

 ### Usability Testing